Fair Weather Travelers

-There are basically two ways to leave Bansko.
+There were basically two ways that we could have exited Bansko.
 By bus, the most logical, efficient, and most frequently used method, or by the scenic train, which meanders through the mountains at speeds that would even embarrass The little train that could.
 Guess which one we chose?
-Yep, the train which would eventually dump us off in Septemvri, where we could connect with another train to Sofia.
+Yep, the train which would eventually dump us off in Septemvri, where we could then connect with another train to Sofia.
 It all started off well.
 We jumped on the first car because it looked like an antique from the early period of this rail line.
 Hey, we thought, this

 wasn’t really all that pretty.

 Even Cranky Pat Was No Match For Ticket Lady

 Once we arrived in Septemvri we needed to purchase tickets for the next leg to Sofia.
 Finding the ticket office; no problem.
 Buying tickets; big problem.
 You see, for some reason, the ticket agent, whom we had seen selling tickets to other Bulgarian customers, refused to understand that we wanted the same tickets.
 She kept directing us to the train platform without a ticket.
 We finally found a helpful Bulgarian that spoke English and told him of our predicament.
 He went up to the ticket window and told her to sell us two train tickets to Sofia.
 She wasn’t happy, but she obliged.
 What a rectal orifice!
 (I was going to use a more efficient word, but Carrie didn’t like it.)